open-education-hub/methodology/chapters/use-deliver/overview/reading/README.md

 Owner: Liza Babu
 Reviewer: Ștefan Jumărea

+Present:

-- who the implementation specific repository is organized, by refering content in the content repository
+- who the implementation specific repository is organized, by referring content in the content repository
-- how components of the actual education delivey phase are used;
+- how components of the actual education delivery phase are used;
   each is having a dedicated section

 This chapter describes how each teaching activity is mapped to different types of content.